 Wunder Garten DC Winterfest

-Wunder Garten is a cute little beer garden in DC hosting a Winterfestival!
-This was our first time there and it was awesome!!
+Wunder Garten is a cute little beer garden in DC hosting a Winter Festival.
+This Christmas even in DC continues to be our favorite year after year.

 Wunder Garden Winterfest Hours and Dates